starkindustries/laptop-hacking-coffee/Pwn/ChamberOfSecrets/README.md

 with open('payload.bin', 'wb') as pfile:
     pfile.write(payload)
 ```
 Note that the `offset` value may need to be tweaked a bit (+12) for the decompiled version.
-Need to investigate further why this is.
+Need to investigate why this is.
 But the `offset` should be set to 104 for the remote payload.

 Run the script.
 It will create a **payload.bin** file.
 Send the payload to the decompiled program:
 ```